Tingram71/Metro_car_funnel_analysis/README.md

 ORDER BY
   funnel_step;
 ````
-Count of users and rides for 'ride request' step of the funnel grouped by hour of request, onth and day:
+####Count of users and rides for 'ride request' step of the funnel grouped by hour of request, month and day:

 ````sql
 WITH